ReeceDunne/ReeceDunne/README.md

 Software Developer
 ---------

-I'm a full-time full-stack developer with a passion for development and years of experience in Software Development.
+I'm a full-stack developer with a passion for program design and development, alongside years of experience in Software Development.

 * 🌍  I'm based in Birmingham, UK
-* 🧠  I'm learning everything JavaScript, MySQL, and GCP

 ### Skills